fsbraun/djangocms-automation/docs/source/explanation/architecture.rst

 Action Nodes and Modifiers
 --------------------------

-A node corresponds to an plugin (e.g. action plugins or flow control plugins).
-Nodes may have **modifiers** as child plugins that enhance -- or modify -- the behaviour of the node: Modifiers .. caution:: text
+A node corresponds to a plugin (e.g. action plugins or flow control plugins).
+Nodes may have **modifiers** as child plugins that enhance or modify the behaviour of the node.
+Modifiers can:

 - add information to the automation,
 - introduce pauses/delays, or